apache/pulsar-client-node/README.md

 })();
 ```

-You will see the following output:
+You should find the output as:

 ```
 hello